hectorMiranda/marcetuxstudios/_posts/2012-09-10-two-factor-with-twilio.md

 The gotcha with TOTP is always **clock drift**.
 Accept the adjacent time windows (±1 step) and you'll spare yourself a pile of "the code doesn't work" tickets from people whose phones are a minute off.

+*Update: I wrote this up as a runnable example — `examples/2012/totp/Totp.cs`.
+It prints the current code plus the ±1 windows we accept for drift.*